jhrcook/statistical-rethinking/ch4_linear-models.md

         the plausibility of individual observations
           - this is always Gaussian for linear regression
-    3.  recognize a set of other measurements to use to predict or understand the outcome - the *predictory* variables
+    3.  recognize a set of other measurements to use to predict or understand the outcome - the *predictor* variables
-    4.  relate the shape of the likelihood distribtuion to the predictor variables
+    4.  relate the shape of the likelihood distribution to the predictor variables
     5.  choose priors for all parameters in the model; this is the initial state of the model before seeing any data
-    6.  summarise the model with math expressions; for example:
+    6.  summarize the model with math expressions; for example:

 \[
 \text{outcome}_i \sim \text{Normal}(\mu_i, \sigma) \\